 - 2-inch piece of fresh ginger, peeled and sliced thin

 Bring all ingredients to a boil in a small saucepan.
-Keep a close watch on it, or the water will evaporate!
+Keep a close watch or the water will evaporate!
 You can double the recipe if you want to drink more the next day.
-Do not microwave the tea, as microwaves negatively affect food and the nutrients contained within them.
+Do not use a microwave as they negatively affect nutrients.

 Kickin’ Ginger Lemon Water

-If you want a cold drink for digestion, try this spicy but delicious detox water recipe.
+If you want a cold drink for digestion, try this delicious and spicy detox water recipe.

 - Pour 1 gallon of purified water in a glass pitcher (for best results)